Llamrei

-Close to Llyn Barfog in Wales is a hoof-print etched deep into the rock "Carn March Arthur", or the "Stone of Arthur's Horse", which was supposedly made by King Arthur's mount, Llamrei, when it was hauling the terrible Addanc, or "afanc" monster, from the lake.
+Close to Llyn Barfog in Wales is a petrosomatoglyph in the shape of a hoof-print, etched deep into the rock "Carn March Arthur", or the "Stone of Arthur's Horse".
+This was supposedly made by King Arthur's mount, Llamrei, either when the horse jumped from a clif to avoid invading Saxons or when the horse was hauling the terrible Addanc, or "afanc" monster, from the lake.